Russian submarine Kursk: Deployments

 During her five years of service, Kursk completed only one mission, a six-month deployment to the Mediterranean Sea during the summer of 1999 to monitor the United States Sixth Fleet responding to the Kosovo crisis.
 As a result, many of her crew had spent little time at sea and were inexperienced.

 Naval exercise and disaster

 Kursk joined the "Summer-X" exercise, the first large-scale naval exercise planned by the Russian Navy in more than a decade, on 10 August 2000.
 It included 30 ships including the fleet's flagship Pyotr Velikiy, four attack submarines, and a flotilla of smaller ships.
-The crew had recently won a citation for its excellent performance and had been recognized as the best submarine crew in the Northern Fleet.
+The crew had recently won a citation for its excellent performance and had been recognised as the best submarine crew in the Northern Fleet.
 While on an exercise, Kursk loaded a full complement of combat weapons.
-It was one of the few vessels authorized to carry a combat load at all times.
+It was one of the few vessels authorised to carry a combat load at all times.